kosma-hyzoe/miniching-archive/README.md

 1. Make sure `python3` is installed.
 The project was developed on Python 3.10.6.
    Older versions should also work, but were not tested.
-2. Install the requirements from `requirements.txt`
-   (currently it only contains `pyyaml`)
-3. Download this repo.
+2. Download or clone this repo.
-4. Modify `config.py` as needed.
+3. Modify `config.py` as needed.
-5. Navigate to this repo's root and either:
-    1. Run as a package/module with `python -m miniching`
-    2. Execute as a script with `./mcng`
+4. Execute `minching/mcng`

+I recommend adding the repo to your `$PATH` variable.

 Use `mcng -h` to see the options: